-- 4. Details of selection criteria for the two heavy metals for regular DCM monitoring refer to the Detailed Plan on Deep Cement Mixing available on the dedicated 3RS website http://env.threerunwaysystem.com/en/epsubmissions.html) - 5.
-The Action and Limit Levels for the two representative heavy metals chosen will be the same as that for the intensive DCM monitoring. - 6.
-In view of the construction programme for marine-based DCM works, regular DCM monitoring was ceased since 14 January 2021 and resumed at all monitoring stations starting from 2 February 2021.
+4. Details of selection criteria for the two heavy metals for regular DCM monitoring refer to the Detailed Plan on Deep Cement Mixing available on the dedicated 3RS website http://env.threerunwaysystem.com/en/ep-submissions.html)

+5. The Action and Limit Levels for the two representative heavy metals chosen will be the same as that for the intensive DCM monitoring.

+6. In view of the construction programme for marine-based DCM works, regular DCM monitoring was ceased since 24 June 2021 and would be resumed if there are marine-based DCM works in the coming future.